rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 This project extends the FountFi system to support a new strategy enabling a Multi-Collateral BTC Vault system by leveraging existing FountFi components, simplifying the architecture to create a unified BTC vault that accepts multiple collateral types and redeems in sovaBTC only.

-✅ **COMPLETED IN SESSIONS 18-25**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
-The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components, comprehensive testing infrastructure (100% line coverage, 94% branch coverage), complete monitoring systems, mainnet deployment preparation, and a robust multi-network deployment framework for cross-chain operations.
+✅ **COMPLETED IN SESSIONS 18-26**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
+The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components, comprehensive testing infrastructure (100% line coverage, 94% branch coverage), complete monitoring systems, mainnet deployment preparation, robust multi-network deployment framework, and professional glassmorphism UI matching the sovabtc-yield-frontend design.

-🎨 **SESSION 26 STARTING**: Frontend redesign and styling integration from existing BTC vault UI.

 ## Implementation Status